ferrucc-io/ferruccio/content/posts/company-size.md

 draft: true
 ---

-Software at Scale

-How teams build software at different scales

-An engineer's quest to find the right company size
+## An engineer's quest to find the right company size

-What's your company size?

 The best proxy to understand what kind of work a software engineer will do is company size.

-So before looking for work opportunities ICs have to understand where they belong.
+So before looking for work opportunities it's worth spending time understanding where does one belong.

 Not doing this will result in getting positions that aren't a good fit.